-8 Social Media Design Tips for User Engagement
+Social Media Design Ideas for Great Content

 There are many different kinds of social media graphics.
 From posts, stories, videos and even profile visuals, they all need to work together and create a cohesive image of the brand.

 Social media is, above all, a visual experience.
-If you want to learn how to design for social media in a way that will resonate with your audience, you must take several things into account.
+If you want to learn how to design for social media in a way that will resonate with your target audience, you must take several things into account.

 • Your brand identity – what are your core values, missions, and messages?